Elliott Sclar, Director

 Anna Rubbo, Adjunct Senior Scholar

-Anna Rubbo, B.Arch (Melbourne), D. Arch (Michigan) joined CSUD as an Adjunct Senior Scholar in May 2012.
-Prior to this she was Associate Professor in the Faculty of Architecture, Design and Planning at the University of Sydney where she retains an honorary appointment.
-A member of the UN Millennium Project Task Force on Improving the Lives of Slum Dwellers (2002-04) she has since led the Global Studio, an action research project to assist urban professionals to work effectively with the urban poor.
-Working with academic partners, local government and NGOs, since 2005 the program has attracted over 600 students, academics and professionals from 66 universities, over 30 countries and 10 disciplines to its conferences and programs in Istanbul, Vancouver, Johannesburg, and Bhopal.
+Anna Rubbo, B.Arch (Melbourne), D. Arch (Michigan) joined CSUD in 2012.
+Prior to this she was Associate Professor in the Faculty of Architecture, Design and Planning at the University of Sydney.
+A member of the UN Millennium Project Task Force on Improving the Lives of Slum Dwellers (2002-04) she went on to lead the Global Studio, an action research project to assist urban professionals to work effectively with the urban poor.
+Working with academic partners, local government and NGOs, since 2005 the program has attracted over 600 students, academics and professionals from 66 universities, over 30 countries and 10 disciplines to its conferences and programs in Istanbul (2005), Vancouver (2006), Johannesburg (2007-09), and Bhopal (2012).